- Telehealth Visits

 Wang is dedicated to delivering individualized and compassionate care to patients of all ages.
 She is passionate about teaching and mentoring future ophthalmologists and vision scientists.
 In her free time, she enjoys cooking, photography and exploring the outdoors.

-Board Certifications
+Board certification

-American Board of Ophthalmology, Ophthalmology
+- Ophthalmology, American Board of Ophthalmology

-UCLA Stein Eye Institute, Ophthalmology
+- Ophthalmology, UCLA Stein Eye Institute

 Internship